Kravchuk-Ekaterina/FastQC-analogue/README.md

 input_file_name_per_seq_qscore.png shows per sequence Q-score destribution <br>
 The status is 'Green (entirely normal)' if the per sequence quality score is satisfactory, 'Orange (slightly abnormal)' if the most frequently observed mean quality is below 27 - this equates to a 0.2% error rate, 'Red (very unusual)' if the most frequently observed mean quality is below 20 - this equates to a 1% error rate.

+### Sequence Length Distribution
+input_file_name_seq_len_distribution.png shows sequence length destribution <br>
+The status is 'Green (entirely normal)' if all the reads have the same length, 'Orange (slightly abnormal)' if all sequences are not the same length, 'Red (very unusual)' any of the sequences have zero length.

 ### Overrepresented Sequences
 This module lists all of the sequence which make up more than 0.1% of the total.
 To conserve memory only sequences which appear in the first 20000 sequences are tracked to the end of the file.It is therefore possible that a sequence which is overrepresented but doesn't appear at the start of the file for some reason could be missed by this module.<br>